duxuhao/Feature-Selection/README.md

 - Demo for S1 score improvement in JData 2018 predict purchase time competition

-## new features version 0.0.5
+## new features version 0.0.6.1

-- remove features based on features importance by
+- remove features based on features importance

+- remove features based on correlation coefficient

 ```python
 from MLFeatureSelection import importance_selection as IS